 Our top tip

 If you visit during the low season (April to September) you can get a luxury standard room for Rs5000 (almost a third of the high season price!).

-We wholeheartedly recommend Ayana Fort Kochi to other young families travelling to Kochi.
+We wholeheartedly recommend Ayana Fort Kochi for families travelling to Kerala.
 The staff were exceptional with the boys and would go out of their way to make our stay as comfortable as possible.
 Make sure you try those muffins at breakfast!